-- ♦ Allowed only in areas designated as "Agricultural or Other Open Space" on the Town of Caledonia Future Land Use Map. - Applies only to a "Contiguous Ownership" parcel less than 35 acres. - The "Contiguous Ownership" parcel should abut a public road. - ◆ Landowner has the potential to develop a maximum of one residence on the "Contiguous Ownership" parcels. - Residential development is subject to the rezoning of the entire "Contiguous Ownership" parcel and meeting established siting standards as listed in the section below. - ♦ All structural development on the "Contiguous Ownership" parcel is required to take place per siting standards. - ♦ All portions of the "Contiguous Ownership" parcel outside the designated building area are permanently restricted to agricultural or open space uses and cannot be used to determine additional development rights. - Once a residence is developed on the "Contiguous Ownership" parcel it is prohibited from further division. - "Contiguous Ownership" parcels less than 35 acres in size with an existing house have used their development right and no further development is allowed. - ◆ The subject parcel shall be valid parcel created legally under the Columbia County and Town of Caledonia Land Division and Subdivision Ordinances. - When considering the rezoning of smaller parcels for the purpose of building a single family residence, the Town may give consideration to landowners willing to restrict building on non-contigous parcels of 35 acres or more, within the Town, provided such parcels are considered "buildable" under the current zoning codes. - If a landowner wishes to restrict building on a contiguous parcel of land as a condition of a rezone, such restrictions shall be recorded on the property deed in addition to any required zoning changes.
+- ♦ Allowed only in areas designated as "Agricultural or Other Open Space" on the Town of Lodi Future Land Use Map. - Applies only to a "Contiguous Ownership" parcel less than 35 acres. - The "Contiguous Ownership" parcel must abut a public road. - ♦ Landowner has the potential to develop a maximum of one residence on the "Contiguous Ownership" parcels. - Residential development is subject to the rezoning of the entire "Contiguous Ownership" parcel and meeting established siting standards as listed in the section below. - ♦ All structural development on the "Contiguous Ownership" parcel is required to take place per siting standards. - ♦ All portions of the "Contiguous Ownership" parcel outside the designated building area are permanently restricted to agricultural or open space uses and cannot be used to determine additional development rights. - Once a residence is developed on the "Contiguous Ownership" parcel it is prohibited from further division. - "Contiguous Ownership" parcels less than 35 acres in size with an existing house have used their development right and no further development is allowed. - ◆ The subject parcel shall be a valid parcel created legally under the Columbia County and Town of Lodi Land Division and Subdivision Ordinances.

-SITING GUIDELINES FOR RESIDENTIAL DEVELOPMENT WITHIN THE AGRICULTURAL AND OTHER OPEN SPACE AREAS
+SITING STANDARDS FOR RESIDENTIAL DEVELOPMENT WITHIN THE AGRICULTURAL AND OTHER OPEN SPACE AREAS

-The following are siting guidelines established for use when evaluating the location of "Residential Development within the Agricultural and Other Open Space Designated Areas" as listed above.
-In addition, specific siting standards will be developed by the Town Board and Plan Commission to determine appropriate building locations.
+The following are siting standards established for use when evaluating the location of "Residential Development within the Agricultural and Other Open Space Designated Areas" as listed above.
 When evaluating these residential development proposals the following determinations should be made:

 - 1) The proposed residential site(s) will not adversely affect agricultural operations in surrounding areas or be situated such that future inhabitants of such residence might be adversely affected by agricultural operations in surrounding areas.
-In considering whether this general standard is achieved, the Committee shall evaluate the following factors: - The proposed lot(s) are located in a manner as to minimize the amount of agricultural land converted to nonagricultural use. - The proposed lot(s) are not located within 500 feet of operating agricultural facilities. - A new road or driveway needed to serve the site does not divide existing farm fields.
+In considering whether this general standard is achieved, the Committee shall evaluate the following factors: - The proposed lot(s) are located in a manner as to minimize the amount of agricultural land converted to nonagricultural use. - The proposed lot(s) are not located within 500 feet of operating agricultural facilities. - A new road or driveway needed to serve the site does not divide existing farm fields. - 2) The proposed residential site(s) is not well suited for agricultural use by virtue of wooded areas, topography, shape of parcel, soil characteristics, and similar factors.
+In considering whether this general standard is achieved, the Committee shall evaluate the following factors: - The site is not enrolled in a land program (e.g. CRP, CREP, Farmland Preservation, etc.) - The site(s) is not of a size or shape to be efficiently worked for farming. - O Not more than 70 percent of the soils on the proposed site are rated as National Prime Farmland.